-- (1) The Board is responsible for the management of the risks facing the company.
+- (1) The Board has overall responsibility for the management of the risks facing the company and for the oversight of the actions taken by the executive to assess and mitigate risk.

-- (2) The Board shall assess the risks facing the company.
-This shall include, where relevant, any risks arising from:
+- (2) The Board shall review the assessment of the risks facing the company.
+This risk assessment shall include, where relevant, any risks arising from:

 - (a) the products or services provided;

 - (b) the financial management of the company;

 - (c) the technology infrastructure;

 - (d) the information held by the company;

 - (e) the human resources available to the company;

 - (f) the physical premises;

 - (g) the potential for internal fraud; and

 - (h) any other material risks.

-- (3) The Board shall adopt an internal organisational structure and policies and procedures designed to mitigate the risks it has identified and to maintain risk management, financial and operational control.
+- (3) The Board shall review and adopt an internal organisational structure and policies and procedures designed to mitigate the risks it has identified and to maintain risk management, financial and operational control.
 The risk assessment and the policies and procedures shall be:

 - (a) documented; and

 - (b) communicated to employees.

-- (4) The Board shall adopt contingency plans for maintaining business continuity in the event of certain specified risks, including:
+- (4) The Board shall review and adopt contingency plans for maintaining business continuity in the event of certain specified risks, including:

 - (a) technology failure;

 - (b) the loss of access to the company's offices;

 - (c) the loss of records or access to them;

 - (d) the default or failure of a counterparty; and

 - (e) the loss of key personnel.

-- (5) The Board shall ensure that the contingency arrangements are tested from time to time and no less frequently than annually. - (6) The Board shall conduct an evaluation (or seek an independent evaluation, for example by the external auditor) of its risk assessment and the effectiveness of its risk management process no less frequently than annually
+- (5) The Board shall ensure that the contingency arrangements are tested from time to time and no less frequently than annually.

+- (6) The Board shall ensure that an evaluation is conducted, either by the executive, or independently (for example by the external auditor) of its risk assessment and the effectiveness of its risk management process no less frequently than annually.
+The Board